Connie Champagne Brings Her Annual Holiday Show to Feinstein's at the Nikko Tonight

-Hotel Nikko San Francisco and Michael Feinstein are excited to welcome home San Francisco's own, legendary, award-winning, extraordinary performer Connie Champagne to Feinstein's at the Nikko for one performance only - Wednesday, December 18 at 8 p.m.
+Hotel Nikko San Francisco and Michael Feinstein are excited to welcome home San Francisco's own, legendary, award-winning, extraordinary performer Connie Champagne to Feinstein's at the Nikko for one performance only - tonight, December 18 at 8 p.m.

 Making her Feinstein's at the Nikko debut, Connie Champagne will present her annual holiday show, Have Yourself a Merry Little Christmas - An Evening with Connie Champagne as Judy Garland.